 Disconnected Phones Ring

 Another weird story is that on several occasions in the freezer area, the disconnected phones ring.
-When picked up by some hapless individual, a creepy voice speaks some words and the phone line goes dead.
+When picked up by some hapless individual, a creepy voice speaks some words, then the phone line goes dead.
 This chilling occurrence happened to several individuals while working in the freezer area.

 Cooks Are Frequently Haunted by the Ghost

 Second Class Chief Cook, James Hilliard, reported he saw “George” and that it still gives him goosebumps every time he thinks about it.
-He looked up one day and saw a figure standing in the doorway wearing a khaki uniform.
-The figure then walked past him not six feet away and looked to be a real person except, Hilliard could see through him.
+He looked up one day and saw a figure wearing a khaki uniform standing in the doorway.
+The mysterious figure then walked past Hilliard, not six feet away, and looked like a real person except, Hilliard could see right through him!

-Chief Gary Weiss reported his ghostly encounter after he witnessed a strange figure that didn’t belong in the area.
-The figure proceeded to open a hatchway and then descended the stairs into one of the reefer compression rooms.
-Alarmed, Weiss said he followed the individual down and perplexingly, no one was there, and that there was no other way out of compartment.
+Chief Gary Weiss reported his ghostly encounter after witnessing a strange figure that didn’t belong in the area.
+The person proceeded to open a hatchway and then descended the stairs into one of the reefer compression rooms.
+Alarmed, Weiss said that he followed the individual down and no one was there.
+Even more spooky was the fact that there was no other way out of the compartment.

-Eventually decommissioned in 1993, the Forrestal was moved to the Philadelphia’s Naval shipyard.
-Stan Shimborski, a welder hired to dismantle some equipment in the freezer storage area, didn’t know that the compartment served as the makeshift morgue after the 1967 fire.
-Still visibly shaken when sharing his ghastly experience, Stan tells reporters,
+Eventually decommissioned in 1993, the Forrestal was moved to Philadelphia’s Naval shipyard.
+Stan Shimborski, a welder, hired to dismantle some equipment in the freezer storage area, didn’t know that the compartment served as the makeshift morgue after the 1967 fire.

 The USS Forrestal Gets a New Home